 Observations in the low and medium energy gamma-ray range made with the INTErnational Gamma Ray Astrophysics Laboratory (INTEGRAL) can enhance the value of Fermi's scientific explorations and vice versa.
 This Fermi-INTEGRAL cooperative agreement, developed between NASA and ESA, has thus been established to commit observing time with INTEGRAL to be coordinated with specific Fermi scientific studies.
 These observations will be awarded on a competitive basis.
 The scientific programs supported within this arrangement will be those whose scientific value is most significantly enhanced by the combination of Fermi and INTEGRAL observations.

-Specifically, investigators from US institutions proposing to the Fermi program can be awarded observing time on INTEGRAL, provided that the observations proposed do not conflict with an existing program, can be accommodated into the observation timeline, and that they are technically feasible.
-A total of 300 ks of INTEGRAL open program observation time has been made available for this joint program.
+Specifically, investigators affiliated with and resident at US institutions proposing to the Fermi program are eligible to be awarded observing time on INTEGRAL.
+It is also required that the observations proposed do not conflict with an existing program or one concurrently proposed to ESA, that they can be accommodated into the INTEGRAL observation timeline, and that they are technically feasible.
+A total of 250 ks of INTEGRAL open program observation time has been made available for this joint program.
 Requests for time-constrained observations or target of opportunity (ToO) observations are permissible provided that they comply with the usual restrictions detailed in the INTEGRAL Announcement of Opportunity (AO) documentation.

 Requests for non-standard observation strategies, i.e. employing dither patterns other than the standard 5oX5o Rectangular or Hex strategies, cannot be accommodated under this joint program.
 Such observation requests must instead be made directly to ESA through the usual INTEGRAL AO process.
 The INTEGRAL data obtained under this joint agreement will be archived as usual, and become publicly available without delay.
 The Fermi data, like all Fermi science data, will also be made public shortly after it is obtained.